MurphyPone/murphypone.github.io/src/content/information-theory.md

   - $H(x)$ can be compressed into $n(H(x) + \epsilon)$ bits with negligible loss
   - or alternatively compressed into  $n(H(x) - \epsilon)$ bits entailing certain loss
   - Given a noisy communication channel whose behavior is given by a stochastic channel law and considering a message of $k$ bits output by a source coder, the theorem states that every such channel has a precisely defined real numbered **capacity** that quantifies the maximum rate of reliable communication
-  - Given a noisy channel with a capacity $C$, if information is transmitted at rate $R$ (meaning $k=nR$ message bits are transmitted in $n$ uses of the channel), then if $R < C$, there exist coding schemes (encoding and decoding pairs) that guarantee negligible probability of miscommunication, whereas if $R > C$, then –regardless of a coding scheme– the probability of an error at the received is bounded below some constant (which increases proportionately to $R$)
+  - Given a noisy channel with a capacity $C$, if information is transmitted at rate $R$ (meaning $k=nR$ message bits are transmitted in $n$ uses of the channel), then if $R < C$, there exist coding schemes (encoding and decoding pairs) that guarantee negligible probability of miscommunication, whereas if $R > C$, then –regardless of a coding scheme– the probability of an error at the receiver is bounded below some constant (which increases with $R$)
     - Conversely, when $R > C$, the probability of miscommunication goes exponentially to 1 in $k$

 ### 1 - A Simple Code